dfunckt/django-rules/README.rst

 ++++++++++++++++

 ``add_rule(name, predicate)``
-    Adds a predicate to the rule set, assigning it the given name.
-Raises ``KeyError`` if another rule is already registered with the given name.
+    Adds a predicate to the rule set, assigning it to the given rule name.
+    Raises ``KeyError`` if another rule with that name already exists.

 ``remove_rule(name)``
     Remove the rule with the given name.
 Raises ``KeyError`` if a rule with that name does not exist.

 ``rule_exists(name)``
-    Returns ``True`` if a rule with the given name is registered, ``False`` otherwise.
+    Returns ``True`` if a rule with the given name exists, ``False`` otherwise.

 ``test_rule(name, obj=None, target=None)``
-    Returns the result of calling ``predicate.test(obj, target)`` where ``predicate`` is the predicate for the rule registered with the given name.
-Returns ``False`` if a rule with the given name is not registered.
+    Returns the result of calling ``predicate.test(obj, target)`` where ``predicate`` is the predicate for the rule with the given name.
+Returns ``False`` if a rule with the given name does not exist.

 Decorators
 ----------